Selwyn District's robust growth has attracted many businesses to Izone contributing to the region’s ongoing commercial success.

 There are numerous existing and new housing options in Rolleston, and we anticipate more than 1000 new residential sections will be consented per year during the next few years.

 Historically, homes in Rolleston have been more affordable than in Christchurch.
 However, prices are firming as a result of increased demand following the Canterbury earthquakes.

 Beyond Rolleston's boundaries, Izone’s workforce is spoilt for choice with a wealth of rural lifestyle opportunities throughout the Selwyn District, all within a short commute to Christchurch.

 Leisure & community

-Rolleston has comprehensive community facilities and services which include an art gallery, library, community centre, regular festivals and weekly markets.
+Rolleston has comprehensive community facilities and services which include an art gallery, library, community centre, two medical centres, regular festivals and weekly markets.
 The township’s shopping area has grown dramatically in size with construction of the Rolleston Square shopping centre, a new outlet of The Warehouse, two supermarkets and several new coffee shops and restaurants.

 Rolleston has a strong network of sporting clubs covering rugby, football, netball and tennis to name a few.
 The Selwyn Aquatic Centre, which features a 25m swimming pool, opened in 2013.
 Two new primary schools and a secondary school opened in 2017, bringing the total number of Rolleston schools to six.